Nick Allbrook

-Biography

 Early life

-Born in Perth, Western Australia, Allbrook grew up in Fremantle for the first 4 years of his life.
+Born in Perth, Western Australia, Allbrook grew up in Fremantle for the first four years of his life.
 He then moved with his parents to Derby, a town in the Kimberley region of Western Australia, where he lived until the age of 12.
+Allbrook has a brother and sister, both "quite a bit older."
 After spending eight years moving around the Kimberley, Allbrook moved back to Perth where he spent the majority of his teenage life.
 Whilst living in Derby he attended Derby District High School.
 Allbrook also attended Christ Church Grammar School in Perth, graduating in 2004.

-Allbrook has a brother and sister, both "quite a bit older."

 During the main part his life in high school, music never came up as an interest for Allbrook.
 He was focused on skateboarding from year 8 to year 11, then became invested in soccer.
 Towards the end of year 12 he made friends with another student and started listening to music.
 At about the same time, his parents bought him a guitar, and he began to attend lessons with a local Perth teacher, though he has stated that he was "awful" at the time.

 Whilst beginning to play in a school band with his friends, Allbrook was interested in and listened to a lot of The Who and Led Zeppelin.
 It was around this time that he started to write his own songs, but he did not begin to record his own music until a couple of years later when he had a tape recorder.

-In 2007 he bought a flute off eBay, and figured out how to play using the internet.